Operation Kikusui I: Background

 Other officers of the Imperial Japanese Navy also had very negative views about the operation, believing that it was a waste of human life and fuel.
 Captain Atsushi Ōi, an operations officer at Grand Escort Command, was critical as fuel and resources were diverted from other operations.
 As he was told that the aim of this operation was "the tradition and the glory of the Navy," he shouted: "this war is of our nation and why should the honor of our 'surface fleet' be more respected?
 Who cares about their glory?
 Damn fools!".

 Vice Admiral Ryūnosuke Kusaka flew from Tokyo to Tokuyama on 5 April in a final attempt to convince Itō and the assembled commanders of the Combined Fleet to accept the plan.
 Upon hearing of the proposed operation—which had been kept secret from most of them—the Combined Fleet commanders and captains unanimously joined Itō in rejecting it for the same reasons that he had expressed.
 Kusaka then explained that the Navy's attack would help divert U.S. aircraft away from the Army's planned kamikaze attacks on the U.S. fleet at Okinawa.
 He also explained that Japan's national leadership, including the emperor, were expecting the Navy to make their best effort to support the defense of Okinawa.

 Upon hearing this, the Combined Fleet commanders relented and accepted the proposed plan.
 The ships' crews were briefed on the nature of the mission and given the opportunity to stay behind if desired; none did.
-However, approximately 80 crew members who were new, sick, or infirm, were ordered off the ships, including sixty-seven naval cadets of Etajima Naval Academy Class No. 74 who had arrived on the battleship three days earlier.
-The ships' crews now engaged in some last-minute intense drills to prepare for the mission, mostly practicing damage control procedures.
+However, approximately 80 crew members who were new, sick, or infirm were ordered off the ships, including 67 naval cadets of Etajima Naval Academy Class No. 74 who had arrived on the battleship three days earlier.
+The ships' crews engaged in some last-minute intense drills to prepare for the mission, mostly practicing damage control procedures.
 At midnight, the ships were fueled.
 Reportedly, in secret defiance of orders to provide the ships with only just enough fuel to reach Okinawa, the Tokuyama personnel actually gave Yamato and the other ships almost all of the remaining fuel in the port, although this probably still was not enough to allow the force to return to Japan from Okinawa.
 Yamato's executive officer organised a party for the crew for the evening of 5 April, during which many of the officers and sailors drank heavily.

 The United States Navy was able to monitor preparations for Operation Ten-Go by decoding Japanese radio signals.
 Through this source, the Americans received conclusive intelligence on 5 and 6 April that the attack was to be attempted.
-The commander of the United States Fifth Fleet, Admiral Raymond Spruance, ordered his forces to prepare to attack the Japanese at 12:30 am on 6 April, before Yamato and her consorts sailed.
+Admiral Raymond Spruance, commander of the United States Fifth Fleet, ordered his forces to prepare to attack the Japanese at 00:30 on 6 April, before Yamato and her escorts sailed.